mlchr/mkwsetup/README.md

 # Intro
 Mario Kart Wii has been played competitively for 15 years now.
 Despite this, there is no resource for optimal setups or ways to optimize your setup for low latency.
-Players have long since been playing on laggy TVs or monitors without thinking much of it.
-However, lowering latency can be greatly beneficial to your ability to react quickly to things.

 My goal with this page is to compile as much technical knowledge as possible directly or closely related to latency in Mario Kart Wii.
 I will be using information from others and will credit them at the bottom.